olivierhagolle/Start_maja/Readme.md

 MAJA can be downloaded as a binary code from https://logiciels.cnes.fr/content/maja?language=en It is provided as a binary code and compiled for *Linux Red Hat and CentOS versions 6 and 7 only*.
 Its licence prevents commercial use of the code.
 For a licence allowing commercial use, please contact CNES (Gérard Lassalle-Balier).

+## install MAJA
+This is explained in the documentation pfocided with MAJA software.

 ## Test MAJA with a test data_set
 We provide a test data set, to verify your installation of MAJA.
 Please download the following pacakge and follow the provided documentation.